 Vulnerability Disclosure Policy Template

-This page contains a web-friendly version of the Cybersecurity and Infrastructure Security Agency’s Binding Operational Directive 20-01 (draft) VDP template.
+This page contains a web-friendly version of the Cybersecurity and Infrastructure Security Agency’s Binding Operational Directive 20-01 VDP template.
 See also the .docx template and an example of what a basic web form to accept submissions looks like.

 This template is intended to assist your agency in the creation of a vulnerability disclosure policy (VDP) that aligns with Binding Operational Directive (BOD) 20-01.

 Instructions for how to use the template and some example text are provided throughout the document in red and italic text.
 These should be changed and removed from your published policy.

 You are encouraged to modify the template to suit your needs, but your policy must address all actions required by the Directive.
 It is strongly recommended that you use the template’s language for the Authorization section.

 Your policy must be published as a public web page in plain text or HTML at the “/vulnerability-disclosure-policy” path of your agency's primary .gov website.